 Step 5: Settings:

-Set the number of retry attempts and time between the retries.
+Set the number of retry attempts and the time between the retries.

 - If your text alert is relatively low cost (traffic jams, mild weather notifications, etc.), you can keep the number of retry attempts low.